 I do a lot of canvas paintings, on stretched canvas or canvas panels.
-But I also use vinyl records and paper sometimes.
+But I also use other random things like vinyl records, fabric, or paper sometimes.
 I also have a few wood projects that I’m planning on doing.
 There are many options when it comes to painting and you can get really creative with it.

 Of course, you can choose whichever surface you want, but I recommend this set of cotton stretched canvas because I enjoy painting on stretched canvas the most and these are pretty inexpensive.